ahmedbesbes/playground/README.md

 ### 1. Decision boundaries will (partially) tell you how models behave

 You'll get more sense of how each model works by inspecting its decision boundary.
-For educational purposes, playground will process datasets that have 2 feautres (but same results can be obtained multi-dimensional datasets after dimensionality reduction)
+For educational purposes, playground will process datasets that have 2 features (but same results can be obtained on multi-dimensional datasets after dimensionality reduction)

 You'll see for example that a logistic regression separates the data by a line (or a hyperplane in the general case)